|

 deal with the distraction satisfactorily and then return

 to your self-hypnosis.
+Self-hypnosis is a

 very personal and individual experience and different